 Rath’s ceremonial Jennerit armor is sturdy enough to absorb plenty of damage, but light enough to preserve his speed and mobility.

-Rath throws energy blades forward a limited distance, dealing a large amount of damage.
+Throws an energy blade forward a limited distance, dealing 208 damage.

 [PASSIVE] HGENETIC SYPHON:

-When Rath damages an enemy’s health he steals health worth 10% of the damage from melee attacks and 10% of damage from skill attacks.
+When Rath damages an enemy’s health, he steals health worth 8% of the damage from melee attacks and 10% of the damage from skills.

 During the course of a gameplay session your Battleborn will earn experience points by taking down enemies or complete challenges.
 By earning enough XP Points your Hero will level up and gets presented a choice between two different augmentations in the Helix skill tree.
 Per level you can only choose one of these skills to enhance your character’s abilities.

 Crossblade slow enemies on impact. +3 Seconds Slow Duration

 Catalytic Smash’s shockwave is shortened, but spreads out to the left and right.

 Catalytic Smash’s no longer produces a shockwave that knocks targets into the air, but stuns enemies on impact if they have recently been hit by Crossblade.

 When Crossblade damages an enemy’s shield, Rath’s shield recharges the amount of damage dealt. +100% Shield Steal on Hit